SciCompKL/CoDiPack/documentation/tutorials/Tutorial_2_Reverse_mode_AD.md

 The ''bar'' values of the variables can be accessed via the functions [gradient](@ref codi::LhsExpressionInterface::gradient) and
 [setGradient](@ref codi::LhsExpressionInterface::setGradient).
 The default value is zero for the gradients.

-For an access to the gradient data for variables which run out of scope, see Example TODO.
+For an access to the gradient data for variables which run out of scope, see \ref IdentifierManagement.

 #### Step 7: Evaluating the tape

 The simplest way to evaluate the full tape is to call the method [evaluate](@ref codi::ReverseTapeInterface::evaluate).
 This will evaluate the full tape from the last recorded statement to the first one.

-For a partial evaluation of the tape see Example TODO.
+For a partial evaluation of the tape see \ref Example_3_Positional_tape_evaluations.
 There are also other evaluation possibilities available, which are described in other [Tutorials](@ref TutorialsAndExamples).

 #### Step 8: Get the resulting derivatives